mdekstrand/cs533-web/week4/index.md

 # 🚧 Week 4 — Inference (9/13–17) 🚧

 :::{draft}
-This content is still in draft state and has not yet been finalized.
+This content is still in draft state and has not yet been finalized, but it's pretty close.
-Do not depend on it as the final requirements for this week.
+Just working through a few last checks & debugs.
 :::

 These are the learning outcomes for the week: